In this tutorial, you will learn some processes to migrate WP Show Posts Plugin to GenerateBlocks.

 Now add Title & Date Layout to start with, here we only need the title, so delete the post date meta.

-Now, you select Query Loop block and you can see Query Parameters settings on the right side.
+Now, you select the Query Loop block and you can see Query Parameters settings on the right side.

 Click on Add Parameters > Under Select query parameter > Choose Taxonomies > Select Tags > Choose featured tags under Select terms.